iulia-codes/notes/_posts/2018-11-12-top-7-tips-for-websummit.md

 ## Five tips for websummit

-1. Prepare early
+1. Prepare & Research early

     You can pre-register for the yearly event as quick as from the last day of the current websummit.

     Since the event is held yearly in late autumn, perhaps planning in January- February is a good idea.

     I got my ticket in February 2018 for the year‘s summit.

-1. Research early

     With around 60.000 attendees, the event enables you to network with like-minded people.